 - With that, you have converted FAT32 to NTFS.

-After opening the cmd window as admin, type the below command and press Enter to execute it.
-Replace “<DriveLetter>” with the actual drive letter of the drive.
+Once the command window opens, run the following command while replacing DriveLetter with the actual drive letter of the drive.
 For example, the drive I want to convert has the drive letter “G.” So, I replaced the text DriveLetter in the command with G.

 As soon as you execute the command, the conversion process will start.
 The entire conversion process will take some time, depending on the drive size and the amount of data it has.
-Do not close the Command Prompt window or turn off the machine in any way.
+Do not close the Command Prompt window or turn off the computer during that time.

 Once the conversion is complete, you will see the “Conversion Complete” message.
 At this point, the job is done, and you can safely close the Command Prompt window.